 The Predators are well-known for their long dreadlocks, which serve as the Yautja version of hair.
 Like human hair, they can be styled and decorated.
 However, some sources indicate that Yautja dreadlocks actually have blood flowing inside them, so they would be difficult to cut.
 Some Predators have had their dreadlocks removed, albeit against their will.
 For example, the captured Stone Heart Predator had all his dreadlocks removed as part of a brainwashing program to turn him against his brethren.
 Like in humans, the dreadlocks grow with age and turn to a grey or white color in the case of Elder or Ancient Predators.
 One of the Predators with the longest known dreadlocks in the Shaman Predator, part of the Lost Tribe of Predators.

-The Predators don't communicate by their mandibles, although the crab-claw like appendances do make a clicking sound that can intimidate their prey.
+The Predator Mandibles are another iconic feature of the Yautja.
+These crab-claw like appendances make a clicking sound that can intimidate their prey, and are part of the complex language of the Yautja.
 The tusks can be broken, and don't grow back, as seen in the case of Greyback from Predator 2.
 The tusks can also be used as a last resort defensive weapon - the Assassin Predator bit off the head of a Stargazer soldier using his mandibles.
 In a neutral state like when wearing a mask, the mandibles are kept in a closed position.

 The Predators have five fingers on each of their clawed hands, including a thumb.
 They have long black nails that could be used in defense, however they prefer to use their wristblades instead.
 Some Predators have known to wield more than two hands.
 For example the Four-Armed Predator from the Predators sequel comic was possibly a genetic mutant.
 The Yautja prefer to not wear gloves, even in cold Antarctic temperatures.